kovvurisuryavenkatareddy/data_visualization/README.md

 ## Deployed Version

 The deployed version of this application is accessible at [https://ksvreddy.pythonanywhere.com/](https://ksvreddy.pythonanywhere.com/).
+After clicking the site it will takes 1-2 Minutes of time to display the data.

-You can see this site until 3 Months only
+You can see this site until 3 Months only.

 ## Usage